fluxninja/aperture/docs/content/use-cases/service-protection/protection.md

 :::

-## Policy Overview
+## Overview

-Mitigating cascading failures is essential to maintain service stability, which can be achieved effectively by matching a service's concurrency limit with its processing capacity.
-However, determining the precise concurrency limit can be challenging due to the evolving nature of service infrastructure.
-Factors such as deployment of new versions, horizontal scaling, or fluctuating access patterns can impact the concurrency limit.
-This policy is designed to address this dynamic problem and offer reliable service protection.
+The response times of a service can start to deteriorate when the service's concurrency limit is surpassed.
+Consequently, a degradation in response latency can serve as a reliable signal for identifying service overload.
+This policy is designed to detect overload situations based on latency deterioration and adjusts the request rate accordingly to restore latency to its acceptable range.

 ## Policy Configuration

-In this policy, latency is of **`service1-demo-app.demoapp.svc.cluster.local`** is monitored using an exponential moving average.
-Deviation of current latency from the historical latency indicates an overload, which will lead to lower the rate at which requests are admitted into the monitored service, making the excess requests wait in a queue.
-Once the latency improves, the rate of requests is slowly increased to the maximum processing capacity of the selected service.
+This policy monitors the latency of requests processed by the **`service1-demo-app.demoapp.svc.cluster.local`** service.
+It calculates the deviations in current latency from a baseline historical latency, which serves as an indicator of service overload.

+To mitigate service overload, the requests to **`service1-demo-app.demoapp.svc.cluster.local`** service are passed through a load scheduler.
+The load scheduler reduces the request rate in overload scenarios, temporarily placing excess requests in a queue.

+As service latency improves, indicating a return to normal operational state, the request rate is incrementally increased until it matches the incoming request rate.
+This responsive mechanism helps ensure that service performance is optimized while mitigating the risk of service disruptions due to overload.

 ```mdx-code-block
 <Tabs>